Rhinoceros (band): Career

-The band first recorded together as the backing musicians for David Ackles debut album, released in 1968.
+The band first recorded together as the backing musicians for David Ackles' debut album, released in 1968.
 Rhinoceros' self-titled debut album, produced by Paul Rothchild, was also released in 1968.
 Despite heavy promotion and critical acclaim it did not sell well.
-However, the instrumental "Apricot Brandy", written by Weis and Fonfara, reached #46 on the Billboard Charts and was later used as a signature tune by BBC radio, and covered by Danny Gatton for the 1990 compilation Rubáiyát.
-Another of the album's songs, "I Will Serenade You", written by John Finley, was covered by Three Dog Night as "Let Me Serenade You" and went to #17 in the US in 1973.
+However, the instrumental "Apricot Brandy", written by Weis and Fonfara, reached No. 46 on the Billboard Charts and was later used as a signature tune by BBC radio, and covered by Danny Gatton for the 1990 compilation Rubáiyát.
+Another of the album's songs, "I Will Serenade You", written by John Finley, was covered by Three Dog Night as "Let Me Serenade You" and went to No. 17 in the US in 1973.
 In addition, their cover of "You're My Girl (I Don't Want To Discuss It)" was covered in 1969 by Amen Corner on their National Welsh Coast Live Explosion Company album, and in 1970 by Rod Stewart, on his Gasoline Alley album.
 "I Will Serenade You" was the debut single of Rhinoceros in the United States, while "You're My Girl" was the debut single in the United Kingdom, both being released in 1968.
-Both songs were released on the same single, with each song being the "B-side" of the other, depending on the country of release.
+Both songs were released on the same single, with each song being the B-side of the other, depending on the country of release.